 After using a water filter pitcher for years, I finally made the switch to the Big Berkey water filter system!

-My family (extended) has actually been using this system for about ten years, but I just recently purchased my own.
+My family has actually been using this system for about ten years, but I just recently purchased my own.
 Prior to this, I was using a radiation filter due to living in California; but that’s a story for another day!

 If you’re like me, sometimes you just want a quick answer on if this will be a great buy.

 Well, I think it is.
 The Berkey system may seem expensive, but it breaks down to about 2 cents per gallon of water.
 It lasts about 4 years per filter if you’re using 2 gallons per day.
-It has also really come in handy during hurricane season and power loss!
+It has also really comes in handy during hurricane season and power loss!

 But if you’d like to make a more informed decision before purchasing, here are some useful things to know!